Elections of the future EJC

 This gives the organising team enough time for preparation, also in case of unforeseen problems, and makes it possible for EJA to react in case a team has to withdraw.
 The nominees for the election process are typically announced ahead of the EJA General Assembly via standard communication channels of the EJA.

-Interested organisers regardless of the readiness of their proposal are encouraged to contact the EJA ahead of submission.
-The EJA can provide assistance in the form of experience and feedback to ensure that the team is well prepared for organising an event of this magnitude.
+Regardless of the readiness of the proposal, interested organisers are encouraged to contact the EJA ahead of submission.
+We can provide assistance in the form of experience and feedback to ensure that the team is well prepared for organising an event of this magnitude.
 We generally expect potential organisers to contact us before or during February and March.
 This allows for plenty of time to get help preparing a proposal.

 Milestones of application and election

 Each team that wishes to organise the next EJC needs to go through the stages described below.
 It is important to note that the EJA is to be considered as an impartial body during the preparation and the evaluation of the proposal.
 The EJA determines the validity of the proposals solely based on their contents and not based on the personal opinions of the people involved during the preparation process.

 We encourage those interested in organising an EJC to contact the EJA at info(at)eja.net .
 We are happy to provide additional information to help teams get to a stage of preparing a proposal.
 The experienced EJA Festival Representatives will be able to answer any questions related to the organisation process.

 Keep in mind that the election of the future EJC happens 2-3 years in advance of the event.
 Keep an eye on the announcements on the EJA website for which convention is up for election next.
 (2024 and onward)

 Those having a rough idea of a venue and an eager team are able to get assistance from one of EJA Festival Representatives in preparing an initial proposal.
 The Festival Representative will serve as a point of contact between the team and the EJA and will provide pointers and advice during the whole preparation process.